itjosephk2/task-tracker-react/README.md

 ---

+## Role of Front-End Developers in Decoupled Applications

+In modern software development, front-end developers play a crucial role in **building decoupled applications**, where the user interface (UI) is separated from the backend logic.
+This approach allows teams to work independently on different parts of the application, accelerating development and improving scalability.

+Specialist front-end developers are responsible for:
+- Designing and implementing dynamic, responsive, and accessible user interfaces.
+- Consuming APIs provided by the backend to display and manipulate data.
+- Managing state, routing, and client-side validation to provide a seamless user experience.
+- Collaborating with UX/UI designers and backend engineers to ensure functional and aesthetic consistency.

+In this project, the React frontend is fully decoupled from the Django REST backend.
+The frontend interacts with the API via HTTP requests, making the system more modular and easier to maintain or scale in the future.

+---

 ## Acknowledgements

 Thanks to Code Institute and the React/Django DRF communities for the walkthroughs, guidance, and support throughout this journey.